-- True Fleece merino is a high performance, naturally biodegradable fibre that meets consumers demands for quality and environmental performance.
+- True Fleece merino is a high performance, naturally biodegradable fiber that meets consumers demands for quality and environmental performance.

 - Polyester is a synthetic fiber which is a pollution plastics made from fossil fuels and is in over half of our clothing.
 Every piece of polyester that has ever been made is still on the planet today.
 It contributes 10% of the total carbon output in the world, that's 5 times more than all airline travel.

 - Choose a renewable fiber.
 Clothing made from natural fibers and materials like wool biodegrade easily, and use significantly less energy to produce than synthetics.

 - What are your clothes are made from, where and by whom?
 You have the option to choose the products you use and what companies you support, decide how much you value quality over quantity.
 Consumers can make the difference.